-- 2. To develop the plan, the principal and/or designee will arrange for a meeting with the student, the student's parent/guardian and any members of the staff whom the principal believes should attend. - 3.
+- 1. The principal and/or designee may develop a plan for any student who causes a material and substantial disruption in the classroom, on school grounds, in school vehicles or at school activities or events.
+The goal of the remedial discipline plan shall be to address the student's disruptive behavior and educational needs while keeping the child in school. - 2.
+To develop the plan, the principal and/or designee will arrange for a meeting with the student, the student's parent/guardian and any members of the staff whom the principal believes should attend. - 3.
 The purpose of the meeting will be to address the reasons for the student's disruptive behavior and to establish goals, objectives and timelines to modify such behavior.
 A written plan will be prepared which addresses the student's disruptive behavior, educational needs and what steps are necessary to keep the child in school.
 The plan will include incentives for good behavior and consequences if the student violates the plan. - 4.
 The plan may be written in the form of a contract which the student and the parent/guardian will sign and date. - 5.
 The parent/guardian will be provided a copy of the remedial discipline plan and it will be placed in the student's cumulative file.